-- 4. How many times must the Earth spin around between your birthdays? - 5.
-Which planets have smaller orbits than Earth? - 6.
+- 4. How many times must the Earth spin around between your birthdays?
+365 times - 5.
+Which planets have smaller orbits than Earth?
+Mercury and Venus. - 6.
 Write out the whole paragraph and complete it using some of the words/phrases in the word box.
 You do not need all the words/phrases.